 2012 Highlights include: Rebecca released her second CD “Myths and Monsters” produced by Alana Levandoski.
 This CD garnered Rebecca her second CFMA Young Performer of the Year nomination, a nominee's showcase in St. John and a nomination for an Edmonton Music Award.
 She was one of six finalists in the All-Albertan Song Contest for her song “Welcome to Wayne.”
 She received a Songwriting Boot Camp prize as a Sonic Youth at the Calgary Folk Festival Songwriting Competition and was mentored by Sam Baker.
 She was a finalist in the Here is Canada national contest for her song “We are Canadians”.
 She was selected to participate in The Galaxie Young Performers Program at the 2012 Winnipeg Folk Festival and was mentored by Royal Wood.
 Rebecca was chosen as a songwriting winner in the 2012 Canadian Wildlife Federation, "Get to Know Your Wild Neighbour Contest".
 Rebecca was one of 4 wild cards on YTV's The Next Star; making it to the top 16 out of 4000 contestants.

-Rebecca has had her songs played on CBC, CKUA, CFBX, CJSR, CJSF, CJLY, CJUM, CHMA, CHMR, Women’s Radio Channel, Alberta Artists Streaming Radio, Festival Radio all on Live365, and WITRR Radio Network.
+Rebecca has had her songs played on CBC, CKUA, CFBX, CJSR, CJSF, CJLY, CJUM, CHMA, CHMR, KAOS, SCOP, Women’s Radio Channel, Alberta Artists Streaming Radio, Festival Radio all on Live365, WITRR Radio Network and Edmontunes.
 She has been interviewed on CBC Radio’s Edpod Challenge, CBC Daybreak Alberta and CJSR Soul of the City.
 She has been filmed for Shaw TV, Breakfast Television, Global TV, Balcony TV and CTV news.
 She has had press coverage in The Edmonton Journal, Saint City News, The Edmonton Sun, The West Edmonton Local, Beaumont News, Vue Weekly, The Edmonton Examiner, Drumheller Mail and an article in the Alternative Trends magazine.
 She was even a featured artist in the Prairie Belles Podcast and been covered in Gigcity and New Music Michael blogs.